 Have you ever struggled with why certain places feel “off” or uncomfortable?
-Have you ever had the sense that our homes and buildings were making us sick?
+Have you ever had the sense that our homes, buildings and environment were making us sick?
 The quest to find the ‘why’ behind these intuitions may not have launched a thousand ships, but did drive the formation of Timeless Structures.

-If we take a hard look at the state of the building industry, it can be quite depressing.
+If we take even a cursory look at the state of the building industry, it can be depressing.
 Buildings are a major contributor to carbon in the atmosphere and the climate change it is creating.
-We currently use building products with toxic substances that lead to poor indoor air quality that is at the root of many health concerns.
-Most current design disregards the world around it, leading to isolating and uninspiring works that contribute to break-down of community and increased stress.
+We currently build with (and ingest) toxic products that are at the root of much ill health.
+Most current design disregards natural geometry and the context in which it is placed, leading to isolating and uninspiring works that contribute to the break-down of community and increased stress.

 Albert Einstein is quoted as saying, “We cannot solve our problems with the same level of thinking that created them.”
-Buildings can be the solution, not just the problem.
-We must proceed along a different road, however, than is currently being traveled.
-This is why Timeless Structures exists, to help you move the needle toward a more regenerative, healthy, and beautiful built environment through a different level of thinking.
+The places we craft can be the solution, not just the problem.
+We must proceed along a different path, however, than is currently being traveled.
+This is why Timeless Structures exists, to provide integrated structural engineering that helps you move the needle toward a more regenerative, healthy, and beautiful built environment through a different level of thinking.